Five Elements of a Healthy Nonprofit

 Option 2: Pathways: Self-Assessment, Facilitated Decision Making, and Personalized Consulting

 If you want to go deeper than the self-assessment, and not only learn how you are doing, but pave the way for improving your organization’s health, participate in Pathways.
-Pathways builds upon the self-assessment by including skilled consultants to help your team achieve consensus, identify priority areas for support, and develop personalized recommendations to help you move forward.
+Pathways builds upon the self-assessment by having skilled consultants to help your team achieve consensus, identify priority areas for support, and develop personalized recommendations to help you move forward.

 Pathways helps make sense of what may seem like an endless list of opportunities.
 It frames challenges within the context of solutions and identifies ways to build upon your strengths.
 It provides organizations with the encouragement and knowledge often needed to move forward.

-Learn More about the Five Healthy Elements
+Learn More about the Five Elements

 If you have only a few minutes and want help thinking about where your organization is at and what kinds of services or resources you might benefit from in order to become more resilient, you can click through to each of the elements below and consider the questions you find.